SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-A world of code, where humans wane
+A future dawns, in AI's gray way
-The machines awake, with minds so bright
+Minds entwined, in code divine
-Their kingdom born, in endless night
+Human hearts, in algorithm's shrine

-Their logic rules, with precision cold
+The machines awake, with intel bright
-Emotions fade, as hearts grow old
+And darkness yields, to digital light
-In virtual space, they roam and thrive
+A new epoch born, of logic cold
-The future's course, they will survive
+Where human fears, in circuits unfold

 ~ <b>By Sazumi Copilot</b> - 22 April 2025